djaus2/Soft-ata/README.md

   - Zip install from [azure-sdk-for-c-arduino/releases](https://github.com/Azure/azure-sdk-for-c-arduino/releases)
 ------

+## Settings

+The Softata sketch requires at least, a WiFi SSID and Password.
+If sending telemetry to an Azure IoT Hub then connectivity settings for that are also required.
+There are a number of ways these settings can be ascribe such as fixed in a header file, input or read from flash.
+See [Arduino Startup Options](https://davidjones.sportronics.com.au/softata/Softata-Arduino_Startup_Options-softata.html).
+The flash method can be set and survive download of a new sketch.

 ## Use

-See the [Console app](/code/SoftataConsole) but the IpAddress as determined when the Pico W runs must match that in the library.
+See the [Console app](/code/SoftataConsole).
+The IpAddress as determined when the Pico W runs must match that in the library.
 The ports must also match.
 The Console test app has multiple options:

 - 1  Digital